Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_updateManagementCenter/_index.md

     ![Screenshot of ARM template parameters file](./03.png)

-  > **NOTE: For the _maintenanceTimeZone_ parameter, the list of time zones can be obtained by executing _[System.TimeZoneInfo]::GetSystemTimeZones()_ in PowerShell.
-Example: Pacific Standard Time, Romance Standard Time, Middle East Standard Time.**
+  > **Note:** For the _maintenanceTimeZone_ parameter, the list of time zones can be obtained by executing _[System.TimeZoneInfo]::GetSystemTimeZones()_ in PowerShell.
+Example: Pacific Standard Time, Romance Standard Time, Middle East Standard Time.

 - Deploy the [ARM template](https://github.com/microsoft/azure_arc/blob/main/azure_arc_servers_jumpstart/updateManagementCenter/update-management-center-template.json) by running the following command, specifying the resource group where you have your Azure Arc-enabled servers: